 Never feed a stray cat.
 It only leads to more cats.
 I’ll share that story one of these days.

 My husband Andrew and I have been married now for 23 years, and we’ve worked from home for the last 14 of those years.
 Up until just recently, we ran a very small home based ceramics business that provided pet urns to a local family business, who lovingly handled the remains of those beloved critter family members.
 (I know, I know, sounds grim.)
 I have no idea how many clay jars we made in the time we worked hard to “urn” a living, but I imagine it’s a pretty large sum.

 Unfortunately, we had to let our business go.
 Health wise we were no longer able to keep up.
 What exactly this will mean for us, and where God will lead, we’re not sure, but we both know in our hearts that this too God has covered.

 Both my husband and myself are living with chronic illnesses; this was the catalyst that created the need to work from home.
 Andrew has Fibromyalgia, and I have Hashimoto’s Disease.
-Both of our conditions are autoimmune in nature.

 We also have two beautiful kitties that we think are just the “cat’s pajamas.”
 (Sorry, I couldn’t resist.)
 We adopted both of them from a local Cat/Kitten rescue after we realized that Andrew was no longer allergic to cats.
 (Yipee!)